VolCore

 VolCore Culture Courses

-This course will examine current political, economic, and social issues in a number of Arabic speaking countries, while also developing advanced reading, writing, speaking, and listening skills in Arabic.
-(Same as MEST 332*.)
+This course will examine aspects of daily life, customs, traditions, and cultural practices in a number of Arabic speaking countries, while also developing advanced reading, writing, speaking, and listening skills in Arabic.

 FREN 353 | Introduction to Literary Analysis in French (AH)